louiz/biboumi/doc/biboumi.1.md

 all participants of a MUC.
 Biboumi can not however provide this feature, as it cannot know whether the IRC server has received and forwarded the messages to other users.
-This means that the order of the messages displayed in your XMPP may not be the same than the order on other IRC users’.
+This means that the order of the messages displayed in your XMPP client may not be the same than the order on other IRC users’.

 ### Nicknames

 On IRC, nicknames are server-wide.
 This means that one user only has one single nickname at one given time on all the channels of a server.
-This is different from XMPP where an user can have a different nick on each MUC, even if these MUCs are on the same server.
+This is different from XMPP where a user can have a different nick on each MUC, even if these MUCs are on the same server.

 This means that the nick you choose when joining your first IRC channel on a